3 ways pro kitchens can reduce food waste

-Today Winnow operates in 30 countries, and are trusted by Compass Group, Accor Hotels and IKEA.
-But we're really just at the beginning of a wholesale system change.
-Soon we will see the entire sector look for ways to reduce their food waste, having an enormous impact on the environment while increasing the efficiency of their operations.
+Today Winnow operates in 30 countries, and is trusted by Compass Group, Accor Hotels and IKEA.
+But it's just the beginning: increasingly, food waste will become a bigger focus across hospitality, having an enormous impact on the environment.

-Forecasting daily sales is complex because you must to segment your past data and compare similar data sets.
+Forecasting daily sales can be hard.
+It's important to break up your past data, and compare similar data sets.
 For example, If you're forecasting for July 5th, a Thursday, you can’t simply look at July 5th last year.
 You need to look at the first Thursday in July for the past few years and then compare what the weather and events were on that day.

 Easy!
-Let's say that Winnow showed you that last Thursday you experienced 100 customers,prepared 10 kgs of steak, but only sold 9kgs of it - you had to throw out 1kg of steak.
+Let's say that Winnow showed you that last Thursday you had 100 customers and prepared 10kgs of steak, but only sold 9kgs of it - you had to throw out 1kg of steak.

-If you want to improve and automate your forecasting, Tenzo can help.
-Their AI has beaten in-house forecasting teams by 20-40% and reduced error by over 50% - saving you time and money!
+If you want to improve and automate your forecasting, a system called Tenzo can help.
+The AI used in the system has beaten in-house forecasting teams by 20-40% and reduced error by over 50% - saving you time and money!

-Too Good To Go is the world’s largest marketplace for surplus food, allowing your business to reach hungry customers eager to save the world and your food!
-The app based platform works by having a set amount of portions available daily for customers to pre-purchase and collect at the end of service.
-These numbers are easily adjustable to work with your supply and demand, also allowing you to refund any orders you can’t fulfil.
+Too Good To Go is the world’s largest marketplace for surplus food, allowing your business to reach hungry customers eager to save the world - and your food.
+The app-based platform works by having a set amount of portions available daily for customers to pre-purchase and collect at the end of service.
+These numbers are easily adjustable to work with your supply and demand, and you can refund any orders you can’t fulfil.

-The biggest benefit of reducing surplus food for businesses is the ability to recover sunk costs.
+The biggest benefit for businesses is the ability to recover sunk costs.
 Reports by WRAP suggest that it costs businesses 97p per plate of food wasted.
-This means that you actually lose money on any food not eaten.
 As well as allowing you to recoup these costs, the app works as a marketing platform for you, bringing customers to your store who may have never tried your food before.
-Give them a great experience and they’re more than likely to return as a full paying customer when they’re next in the area.
+Give them a great experience, and they’re more than likely to return as a full-paying customer when they’re next in the area.